msant93/Algo_coding_practice/README.md

 # Algo_coding_practice
-# This is a repository in which thera some coding questions to practice.
+# This is a repository in which there're some coding questions to practice.